Compare between ideal gas and real gas

 - Real gases pass through porous plug from higher pressure to lower pressure within the insulated enclosure, there occurs a change of temperature.

-- Real gases have inter-molecular attraction and when the gas expands, the molecules have to spend energy to overcome inter-molecular attraction and so the temperature of the gas drops down.
+- Real gases have inter-molecular attraction and when the gas expands, the molecules have to spend kinetic energy to overcome inter-molecular attraction and so the temperature of the gas drops down.

 Z vs P graph for real gases